-We see many babies in the clinic where the parents say “I think he has reflux” or the baby may even have been started on treatment for reflux.
-When we see the baby, we always do a full assessment to check if there is a reason for the reflux symptoms or is it reflux itself.
+We see many babies in our clinic every week where their parents say “I think he has reflux”.
+Or, the baby may have already been started on treatment for reflux.
+When Frank treats a baby, he will always do a full assessment to check if there is a reason for the reflux symptoms or is it reflux itself.

-Very often, another issue can be identified, and while the baby may occasionally still need treatment for the reflux symptoms, the issue causing the symptoms should also be treated.
+Very often, another issue can be identified as the cause of the reflux symptoms, and while the baby may occasionally still need treatment for these symptoms, the issue causing the symptoms also needs to be treated.
 Only then will the baby really improve.

-We see reflux babies so often where they have been diagnosed with reflux and have started treatment, be that a change of formula or perhaps medication.
-Parents see a small improvement at the start but very quickly the symptoms return.
-What happens then?
-Another change of formula maybe, an increase in the dose of medication perhaps?
-But maybe it’s time to go back to the start and see if there is something causing these symptoms.
+We often see babies who have been diagnosed with reflux and have started treatment, be that a change of formula or perhaps medication.
+Parents can sometimes see a small improvement at the start but very quickly the symptoms may return.

 1. Tongue Tie

 A baby who has a tongue tie that significantly interferes with their feeding, be that breast or bottle, will invariably take in air when they feed.
 This air fills up their tummy and pushes the milk out of the tummy causing reflux.
-Not all tongue ties need treating and some can be difficult to see.
+Not all tongue ties need treatment.
+Some tongue ties can be difficult to see, even by experienced health professionals.
 An assessment with a tongue tie practitioner is recommended if you think your baby may have a tongue tie.

 2. Cow’s Milk Protein Allergy

 A baby who has a CMPA can present with reflux initially.
 Reflux treatment is started but after seeing an improvement at the start, the reflux symptoms return.
-There will also be symptoms associated with the CMPA and it’s not until this is recognised and treated that the baby will begin to improve.
+There will also be other symptoms associated with the CMPA and it’s not until this is recognised, diagnosed and treated that the baby will begin to improve.

 3. Difficult Delivery

-A baby who is stuck in an uncomfortable position for a long time, who has a long first stage of labour, who has a long second stage of labour or who has an assisted delivery may have some restrictions as a result.
+A baby who is stuck in an uncomfortable position for a long time, who has a long first stage of labour, who has a long second stage of labour or who has an assisted delivery, may have some restrictions as a result.
 This can put a little pressure on the nerves that supply the tongue and digestive system.
-These babies look like they are curved to one side when lying down.
-Treatment releases the restrictions on theses nerves and allows the digestive system and tongue to function much more effectively.
+These babies are easy to identify as they look like they are curved to one side when lying down.
+Osteopathic treatment releases the restrictions on theses nerves and allows the digestive system and tongue to function much more effectively.

 So, if your baby has reflux symptoms or has been diagnosed with reflux, you should also ask if there are any contributing issues.
 Treating these issues will have a positive effect on the reflux symptoms and will mean that you will see a happier baby sooner, which is what all parents want.